 The accompanying unaudited financial statements are prepared in accordance with Rule 8-01 of Regulation S-X of the Securities Exchange Commission ("SEC").
 Accordingly, certain information and note disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles in the United States of America ("US GAAP") have been condensed or omitted pursuant to such rules and regulations.
 However, the Company believes that the disclosures included in these unaudited consolidated financial statements are adequate to make the information presented not misleading.
 The unaudited consolidated financial statements included in this document have been prepared on the same basis as the annual financial statements, and in our opinion reflect all adjustments, which include normal recurring adjustments necessary for a fair presentation in accordance with US GAAP and SEC regulations for interim financial statements.
-The results for the three and six months ended June 30, 2023 are not necessarily indicative of the results that the Company will have for any subsequent period or for the calendar year ended December 31, 2023.
+The results for the three and nine months ended September 30, 2023 are not necessarily indicative of the results that the Company will have for any subsequent period or for the calendar year ended December 31, 2023.
 These unaudited consolidated financial statements should be read in conjunction with the audited financial statements and the notes to those statements for the year ended December 31, 2022 which was filed with the SEC on March 30, 2023.

-For the six months ended June 30, 2023, the Company used net cash in operating activities for its operations of \$1,244,833 and incurred a loss from its operations of \$2,744,924.
-As of June 30, 2023, the Company has negative working capital of \$915,278 and cash of \$389,690, and the Company's accumulated deficit is \$38,469,938.
+For the nine months ended September 30, 2023, the Company used net cash in operating activities for its operations of \$1,687,930 and incurred a loss from its operations of \$3,909,216.
+As of September 30, 2023, the Company has negative working capital of \$1,100,132 and cash of \$446,593, and the Company's accumulated deficit is \$39,674,693.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern for one year from the issuance of these financial statements.

 The Company has supported operations through the issuance of common stock, preferred stock and debt over the last 12 months.
 This includes a common stock and warrant offering which closed March 31, 2023, of which a total of \$2.85 million was raised, inclusive of \$342,667 in subscriptions receivables existing at the end of the quarter which were received in April 2023.
+The Company issued additional common stock in the third quarter of 2023 in connection with a private placement of \$600,000, inclusive of \$100,000 in subscriptions receivables existing at the end of the quarter which was received in October 2023.

-Management expects expenses to increase in 2023 as our drug technology continues through clinical trials, and as a result, we will need to raise additional capital to support these operations.
-Management believes that it can do so through equity or debt raises in the second half of 2023.
+Management expects expenses to increase through the end of 2023 and into 2024 as our drug technology continues through clinical trials, and as a result, we will need to raise additional capital to support these operations.
+Management believes that it can do so through equity or debt raises in the fourth quarter of 2023 or first half of 2024.
 If the Company is not successful in raising additional capital, it may need to delay clinical trials, reduce overhead, or in the most extreme scenario, shut down operations.